raganwald/raganwald.github.com/_posts/2017-04-15-associativity.md

 applyOperator(catenate, Tuple([1], Tuple([2], Tuple([3], [4]))))
   //=> [1, 2, 3, 4]
 ```

-We could, of course, simply use an object with `left` and `right` properties.
-We'll leave that as "an exercise for the reader."

 ### associating an expression consisting of an operator and two or more operands